How Bone Marrow and Stem Cells are Collected

 Collecting Stem Cells from the Bloodstream

 The largest concentration of blood stem cells is in your bone marrow.
 However, the blood stem cells can be moved or "mobilized" out of the bone marrow into the bloodstream (peripheral blood) where they can be easily collected.
-Most transplants these days use stem cells collected from the bloodstream.
+This is called a peripheral blood stem cell harvest.

 If you are collecting stem cells for your own transplant, chemotherapy drugs may be used to help move the stem cells out of your bone marrow into the bloodstream.